gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 The Gatsby CLI is available via npm and should be installed globally by running `npm install -g gatsby-cli`.

-To see the commands available to run `gatsby --help`.
+To see the commands available, run `gatsby --help`.

 ![Check gatsby commands in terminal](06-gatsby-help.png)